-Faith A. Schwartz, age 63, has been a director of Redwood since March 2021.
-Ms. Schwartz is the Founder & CEO of Housing Finance Strategies, LLC, a professional services and advisory practice focusing on capital markets, rating agencies, and mortgage modernization and innovation, which she founded in 2016.
-Ms. Schwartz currently serves on the Board of Directors of Gateway First Bank, as well as on the boards of several other privately held mortgage industry-focused companies, including Class Valuation LLC.
+Faith A. Schwartz, age 64, has been a director of Redwood since March 2021.
+Ms. Schwartz is the Founder and CEO of Housing Finance Strategies, LLC, a professional services and advisory practice focusing on capital markets, rating agencies, and mortgage modernization and innovation, which she founded in 2016.
+Ms. Schwartz currently serves on the boards of several privately held mortgage industry-focused companies, including Class Valuation LLC.
+From June 2019 to June

+2024, Ms. Schwartz served on the Board of Directors of Gateway First Bank.
 From 2013 to 2016, Ms. Schwartz served as Senior Vice President of Federal Practice of CoreLogic, Inc., a provider of property information, insight, analytics and data-enabled solutions.
 She is also the founder of HOPE NOW Alliance, a public-private initiative launched in 2007 to seek solutions for American families facing foreclosure during the Great Recession.
 Ms. Schwartz also previously served as Senior Vice President of Government, Housing, and Industry at Option One Mortgage Corporation, a subsidiary of H&R Block, from 2003 to 2007 and as Director of Alternative Markets and Director of National Sales at Freddie Mac between 1997 and 2003.
 From October 2021 to October 2023, Ms. Schwartz served on the Consumer Advisory Board for the Consumer Finance Protection Bureau (CFPB).
 She also previously served on the Federal Reserve Board's Consumer Advisory Council.
 In 2010, Ms. Schwartz founded HOPE LoanPort, a technology non-profit organization that helps families reach and sustain their goal of homeownership.
 She started her career at Dominion Bancshares Mortgage Company as Vice President of Capital Markets and Wholesale Lending.
 Ms. Schwartz holds a B.S. from Shippensburg State College and an M.B.A. from the University of Pittsburgh.